Madeleine McCann police to search reservoir visited by key suspect

 The McCanns are expected to be kept informed of any developments as a result of the new search through Scotland Yard liaison officers.

-German prosecutor Hans Christian Wolters has consistently said he is convinced Madeleine is dead and caged paedophile Brueckner, 45, has been named as the sole suspect.
+German prosecutor Hans Christian Wolters has consistently said he is convinced Madeleine is dead and Brueckner, 45, has been named as the sole suspect.

-Brueckner, currently serving time for the September 2005 rape of an American OPA in the resort where Madeleine vanished, has yet to face any formal accusation over the youngster’s disappearance.
+Brueckner, currently serving time for the 2005 rape of a 72-year-old American woman in the resort where Madeleine vanished, has yet to face any formal accusation over the youngster’s disappearance.

-Last April he was made an official suspect or arguido in Portugal over Madeleine‘s disappearance, although his defence lawyer Friedrich Fulscher labelled it a “procedural trick” linked to statute of limitations legislation at the time.
+Last April, he was made an official suspect, or arguido, over Madeleine‘s disappearance, although his defence lawyer Friedrich Fulscher labelled it a “procedural trick” linked to statute of limitations legislation at the time.

-Brueckner’s lawyer revealed in April those charges had been dropped against him in a bombshell development after successfully arguing prosecutors had no jurisdiction over him in Braunschweig where the Madeleine case was being brought.
+Brueckner’s lawyer revealed in April those charges had been dropped after successfully arguing that German prosecutors had no jurisdiction over him.

-The case could end up with prosecutors in Saxony-Anhalt instead but an appeal lodged by the Braunschweig public prosecutor’s office has yet to be decided.

-Braunschweig prosecutor Mr Wolters has insisted they are still in control of the Madeleine McCann investigation and Brueckner, who denies any involvement in Madeleine‘s disappearance, remains in custody.

-The abandoned wells are a 15 minute drive from a cottage Brueckner rented on the outskirts of Praia de Luz, on a narrow road leading down to a beach where the paedophile used to park his VW camper van.
+The abandoned wells are a 15-minute drive from a cottage Brueckner rented on the outskirts of Praia da Luz, on a narrow road leading down to a beach where the paedophile used to park his VW camper van.

-The Scotland Yard digs nearly nine years ago in Praia da Luz were linked to the leading UK police theory at the time Madeleine died during a break-in and burglars dumped her body nearby.
+After the fresh search effort was revealed in press reports, Portugal’s judicial police said in a statement: “In the next few days in the Algarve region, new searches will be carried out, coordinated by the Judiciary Police, at the request of the German Authorities (BKA) and with the presence of the British Authorities.

+“Information will be provided in due course on the outcome of the proceedings.”